microsoft/napajs/docs/api/transport.md

 - JavaScript primitive types: undefined, null, boolean, number, string
 - Object (TypeScript class) that implement [`Transportable`](#transportable) interface
 - Array or plain JavaScript object that is composite pattern of above.
 - Function without referencing closures.
+- <a name="built-in-whitelist"></a> JavaScript standard built-In objects in this whitelist.
+    * ArrayBuffer
+    * Float32Array
+    * Float64Array
+    * Int16Array
+    * Int32Array
+    * Int8Array
+    * SharedArrayBuffer
+    * Uint16Array
+    * Uint32Array
+    * Uint8Array

 ### <a name="constructor-id"></a> Constructor ID (cid)
 For user classes that implement [`Transportable`](#transportable) interface, Napa uses Constructor ID (`cid`) to lookup constructors for creating a right object from a string payload. `cid` is marshalled as a part of the payload.
 During unmarshalling, transport layer will extract the `cid`, create an object instance using the constructor associated with it, and then call unmarshall on the object.